SJO-C/sjo-c.github.io/content/gallery/nixos.md

 ---
 As with LaTeX, I found out about NixOS during a Wikipedia Binge, and decided to try it as I have been vaguely involved in the Linux Desktop scene for about 11 Years.
 As such, the idea of a Functional Paradigm based Package Management System was certainly interesting, and since I had recently fubar'd my Ubuntu Install (due to not understanding DKMS modules and the fact that ZFS on Ubuntu was reliant on them), I thought I'd give NixOS a try.

+When I initally installed NixOS, I depended on the Web Manual, and had to do most of the Install Process, drive petitioning etc. in the Terminal.
+Thankfully, NixOS's documentation is well written and easy to understand.
+From that point, I became fairly quickly accustomed to using the `/etc/nixos/configuaration.nix` file for system and package management, such as setting up docker and nVidia drivers.